Overview

 Duration: 5 years (1 year MRes + 4 years PhD)

 Entry: Applicants must hold a distinction in a master’s degree in Economics or a closely related subject.
 Applicants must demonstrate a high level of analytical and quantitative skills (such as in mathematics and statistics), evidenced by strong performance in relevant modules taken on previous degree programmes and/or through relevant standardised test performance (such as GRE Quantitative of at least 160).
-International students - please note that UCL’s English language requirements must be met (a ‘Good Level’ IELTS test is currently required for this programme)
+International students, please note that UCL’s English language requirement for this programme is a ‘Level 2’ (IELTS and TOEFL are the preferred test, however others on the UCL recognised test list will be accepted if required) - further details regarding this can be found on the UCL English Language Requirements page.

 Programme